pricewaiter/docs/_platforms/shopify.md

 ## Full width button

 Some Shopify themes have a wider call-to-action button for Add To Cart.
-To make the PriceWaiter negotiaton button match that width, you can use the following CSS code:
+To make the PriceWaiter negotiation button match that width, you can use the following CSS code:

 {% highlight html %}
 <style>